retooth2/xenharmlib/doc/quickstart.rst

 Pitch Scales
 ------------------------

 Pitch scales are sorted lists of unique pitches.
-Like pitches they can be constructed through a builder method in the tuning object.
+Like pitches, they can be constructed through a builder method in the tuning object.

 .. testcode::